Steps to becoming an Agent in Hollywood

 1. Move to Los Angeles - This is where the business is.Get a job.. any job to pay your bills.

 2. Take some initial classes on the film industry (if you haven't already).
 There are terrific courses offered for very little money at Valley College and other junior colleges in the area.
 You can also take extension classes at UCLA.
-(That's when I first came to town.)
+(That's what I did when I first came to town.)

 3. Do some research - Watch movies, go to screenings, theater, watch ET.
 Get familiar with who's who currently in the business.
 Read the Hollywood Reporter and/or Daily Variety.
 Learn about what's going on in the business so you can talk about it intelligently.